Did you hear the news? Plastic sucks.

 Note: On the other hand, you could just cut out dairy from your diet too… I’ve done that for health reasons (dairy can be inflammatory for some people), and I loved how there was no need to buy things like sour cream, cottage cheese, yogurt, or other dairy products that normally come in a tub of plastic!

-I just switched from eating yogurt to having chia seed pudding- these chia seeds are a fantastic value!
-Still missed cheese, though.
+For example, I sometimes trade off eating yogurt for having chia seed pudding- these chia seeds are a fantastic value!

 Choose a non-plastic shower curtain